 Calf or full grain leather has not been sanded or corrected to remove blemishes etc. it is a naturally soft and flexible material, and has excellent breathability.
 Properly looked after, this type of leather will develop an attractive patina with age.

 Polished or 'corrected grain' leather has the natural leather finish corrected and a top coat added to provide the final highly polished appearance.
 This type of leather is more resistance to water and staining, but will not develop the same patina as with calf or full grain leather.
 It is also initially a stiffer material, and the shoes may require a short period of breaking in when new.

-Specific shoe care advice can be found within the product page for each style, however below is some general shoe care advice: Always use a shoe horn when putting on your shoes.
+Always use a shoe horn when putting on your shoes.
 This will keep the backs strong and sturdy.

 Try to wear your shoes in dry conditions on the first few occasions, the fine grit picked up by dry leather soles assists water resistance.

 Fine leather shoes can require a full day to dry out from natural perspiration.
 Try to give them at least twenty-four hours between wears.
 Try to avoid excessive wetting, should this occur always let the shoes dry out away from sources of direct heat.
 Newspaper can be used within the shoes to help draw out moisture.

 Before polishing your shoes always wipe them over with a dry cloth to get rid of surface dirt.